SonderJ/VPC_gen2_test/README.md

    [logging in with an API-key](https://cloud.ibm.com/docs/iam?topic=iam-federated_id#federated_id) `ibmcloud login --apikey @key_file_name`

-    Install or update the VPC infrastructure service plug-in.
+   [x] Once you are logged in don't forget to install or update the VPC infrastructure service plug-in.
     `ibmcloud plugin install vpc-infrastructure`

 3. Create your ssh-key pair